m3data/collective-futurecrafting/_posts/2025-01-19-introducing-collective-futurecrafting.md

 ## Walking thrutopian paths

-In 2010 while I was a "mature age student" at uni I did a pivotal subject called Utopias & Dystopias (a <a href="https://www.m3data.me/new-dawns-creative-essay/" target="_blank">creative essay</a> I wrote for this subject).
-This period brought with it a wide immersion in the utopian and dystopian literature and a hint at the thinking that was to shape the trajectory of my work in the coming decade.
-My professor was Dr Jeremy Walker, someone I had admired and who had inspired me.
+In 2010 while I was a "mature age student" at uni I did a pivotal subject called Utopias & Dystopias (if you're curious see a <a href="https://www.m3data.me/new-dawns-creative-essay/" target="_blank">creative essay</a> I wrote for this subject).
+This period brought with it a wide immersion in the utopian and dystopian literature and a hint at the thinking that was to shape the trajectory of my work in the following decade.
+My professor was Dr Jeremy Walker, someone I admired and who had deeply inspired me.
 His more <a href="https://epress.lib.uts.edu.au/journals/index.php/mcs/article/view/8813" target="_blank">recent research work</a> on the Atlas Network, a shady web of people and "think-tanks" that colluded to support the No vote in Australia's recent referendum is noteworthy.
 It symbolises the current power structures, patterns and institutions that must be composted as we find and craft Thrutopian paths towards what Glen Albrecht calls the <a href="https://symbioscene.com/invitation-to-the-symbiocene/" target="_blank">Symbiocene</a>.
 An era after the Anthropocene where we are in right relation with the Earth and all her beings.

 Like composting itself, transformation requires both breaking down and building up.
 Over the past several years, I have noticed a deeper shift emerging—a dispersed movement focused on futures that is finding coherence.
 Not just the theoretical futures of an academic nature, these have increased in recent years as a result of the acknowledgement we have some serious adaption to do.
 But the lived futures being crafted in community gardens, citizen assemblies, platform coops, Decentralised Autonomous Organisations and Web3 communities,  around kitchen tables, in many spaces and places where people dare to dream differently.
 A <a href="https://www.wired.com/2008/06/scenius-or-comm/" target="_blank">scenius</a> of people, as Brian Eno calls it, who are bringing new patterns of belonging, of governance, of economy, of culture into being.

 Even in the political realms the Overton windows are seemingly shifting to more preferable policy.
 Of course there is variance based on where on this wonderful planet you are.
-And in my view none of what I see here where I am in Australia is radicle enough.
+Writing this at a time where we've just had another legit criminal made president of the US, it seems like a stretch to say that the political realms are shifting fast enough.

+Where I am located on Spaceship Earth, on the East Coast of the Australian  continent, nothing in my view is radicle enough.
+Regulatory capture, the ongoing exploitation of people and the Earth, the lack of meaningful action on climate change and we could just go on and on.
+But I won't.
+For it is in the shadows that the light shines brightest.
+And it is in the shadows that the seeds of transformation are germinating.

-Yet we need not wait for politicians, bureacrats in the Ministry of Futility[^3], for the WEFerati[^4], for Elonia Musk, for the current institutions to make the changes we most need for the transformation.
+We need not wait for politicians, bureaucrats in the Ministry of Futility[^3], for the WEFerati[^4], for Elonia Musk, for the current institutions to make the changes we most need for the transformation.

 It happens at the edges, in our communities, conversations and yarns.
 In the small rituals we practice.
 In the processing of our trauma and the quieter transformations we embrace.
+In positive deviance, and the small acts of loving kindness, rebellion, active hope and civil disobedience.

 [^3]: The Ministry of Futility is a fictional institution that represents the bureaucratic inertia and systemic failures that often prevent meaningful change.
 It's a nod to the challenges of navigating complex systems and the need for new approaches to governance and decision-making.
 I created a interactive fiction game called <a href='https://m3data.github.io/Ministry-of-Futility-Game/' target='_blank'>The Ministry of Futility</a> as a way to explore these themes.
 [^4]: WEFerati is a colloquial term referring to the elite attendees and proponents of the World Economic Forum's vision for the future.
 It's a playful nod to the power dynamics and techno-optimism often associated with the Davos crowd and their influence on global policy.

-This is what creates the conditions and paths to the Symbiocene.
+This is what creates the conditions for paths to the Symbiocene.

 ## Patterns wanting to be (re)born